-Transparency with information and the rationale and outcomes of decision making is key and forms part of the D&S IFCA 2018-19 Annual Plan.
+Transparency with information and the rationale and outcomes of decision making is key and forms part of the D&S IFCA Annual Plans, the D&S IFCA Freedom of Information Policy and the D&S IFCA Publication Scheme (Policy).
 Not only are minutes taken during B&PSC meetings but these and officer papers (produced for members) are posted on the D&S IFCA website.